 2.1 Reports preparation through participatory process.
-Establishment of an administrative and institutional framework and technical base line for the long term national reports preparation and elaboration.
-Identification, collection and analysis of data on mechanisms and activities related with the UNCCD implementation, as well as of all stakeholders that could influence the process.
-Emphasis will be put on the preparatory process for the national reporting securing the participation of stakeholders at different levels e.g., governmental authority involved in decision making process, scientists, as well as natural resources management and nature conservation, private sector, and NGOs active in the field of land management.
+Empowerment of National Coordination Body as an administrative and institutional framework and technical base line for the long term national reports preparation.
+Strengthening the existing mechanisms and activities related with the UNCCD implementation Emphasis will be put on strengthening the preparatory process for the national reporting securing the participation of stakeholders at different levels e.g., governmental authority involved in decision making process, scientists, as well as natural resources management and nature conservation, private sector, and NGOs active in the field of land management.